xiix0/scam/README.md

-You will be Told about it Tomorrow.
-Go Home and Prepare Thyself.
+You will feel hungry again in another hour.